Turnstyles/the-plot-garden-design/README.md

 The ability when setting up the hosting parameters to choose
   - A Story Type (Murder Mystery, Lovecraftian, Gothic Horror)
-  - Plots - where dark cults is a 2 person plot called "live vs death"
+  - Plots - where dark cults is a 2 person plot called "life vs death"
   - Story Arcs (allowable card sequences - small and large, subplots or not)
   - Plot Elements
   - Characters Art or Media Elements (Soundscapes and other sound types for each card type)